tadhgboyle/ezDev-1.0/syntax.md

 ### Custom Variables:
 - Create in variables.json
-- To use a custom variable, wrap it in single quotes.
+- To use a custom variable, wrap it in curly braces.
 See Examples section if you need help.
 - Examples:
 ```json
 {